Quinta Normal

 Quinta Normal is a commune of Chile located in Santiago Province, Santiago Metropolitan Region.
-It is named after a large park in the area.
+It is named after Quinta Normal Park, which lies directly on the border between Quinta Normal and Santiago Centro, although the park itself is located within the Santiago commune.

 Demographics

 According to the 2002 census of the National Statistics Institute, Quinta Normal spans an area of 13 sqkm and has 104,012 inhabitants (50,509 men and 53,503 women), and the commune is an entirely urban area.
 The population fell by 10.6% (12337 persons) between the 1992 and 2002 censuses.